How to Fix UNMOUNTABLE_BOOT_VOLUME BSOD in Windows?

 If it says No restore points have been created on your computer, move on to the next method.

-3. Click Next to run the utility, then select a restore point and again click Next.
+3. Click ‘Next‘ to run the utility, then select a restore point, and click ‘Next‘ again.

 4. Click Finish to restore your Windows.

-5. Once done, now the issue should be fixed.
+5. Once completed, the issue should now be fixed.

-CHKDSK is a command-line utility that is used to fix bad factors in the disk.
+CHKDSK is a command-line utility that is used to fix bad sectors on the disk.
 Your system disk may have corrupted sectors, preventing the system from booting.
 Therefore, try running the CHKDSK utility by following the steps.

-1. Navigate to the Advanced Options by using the steps of 1st method.
+1. Navigate to the Advanced Options by using the steps from the first method.

 2. Then select Troubleshoot > Advanced Options > Command Prompt.